truenas/documentation/content/CORE/Solutions/Integrations/Containers.md

 # Installation

-3 steps to install the democratic-csi:
+There are 3 steps to integrating a container solution in TrueNAS:

-1. Prepare TrueNAS for a container solution.
+1. Prepare TrueNAS.
 2. Prepare the nodes (ie: your Kubernetes cluster nodes).
-3. Deploy your orchestrator into the cluster (`helm` chart provided with sample `values.yaml`).
+3. Deploy your container orchestrator.

 ## Prepare TrueNAS for a Container Solution

 We recommend using TrueNAS 12.0-U2.1+.
-However, the driver should work with older versions too.
-Before you start, go to **Services** and make sure that *iSCSI*, *NFS*, and *SSH* are enabled.
+However, the driver typically works with previous versions too, but is unsupported.
+Before you start, log in to TrueNAS, go to **Services**, and make sure *iSCSI*, *NFS*, and *SSH* are enabled.

 ### Create Pools

-Go to **Storage > Pools** and create the pools that you want to include in your Kubernetes container.
+Go to **Storage > Pools** and create the pools to include in your container.

 ### Set up SSH

-Now you need to ensure that the user account Kubernetes will use to SSH to TrueNAS has a supported shell.
+Now you need to ensure that a supported shell is used by the user account that your container solution can use to SSH to TrueNAS.
 Go to **Accounts > Users** and set the desired user's *Shell* to either *bash* or *sh*, then click *SAVE*.

 {{< hint info >}}

-If you want to use a non-root user for the SSH operations, you may create a `csi` user and then run `visudo` directly from the console.
-Make sure the line for the `csi` user has `NOPASSWD` added (note: this can get reset by TrueNAS if you alter the user via the GUI later):
+To use a non-root user for the SSH operations, you can create a `csi` user and then run `visudo` directly from the console.
+Make sure the line for the `csi` user has `NOPASSWD` added (this can get reset by TrueNAS if you alter the user in the GUI later):

 ```
 csi ALL=(ALL) NOPASSWD:ALL
 ```

-With TrueNAS CORE 12, you can use an `apiKey` instead of the `root` password for the HTTP connection.
+With TrueNAS CORE version 12.0+, you can use an `apiKey` instead of the `root` password for the HTTP connection.
 {{< /hint >}}

 ### Set up NFS